pkunzipula/pkunzipula.github.io/_posts/2017-09-10-my-journey-into-web-design.md

 So I showed them.
 I moved to Seattle, worked at Starbucks, declared bankruptcy, moved back home and went to Graduate School for education.

-My students often asked me what teacher or life event inspired me to go into teaching high school Powerpoint.
+My students often asked me what teacher or life event inspired me to go into teaching high school.
 I answered honestly: "Education was the only building I didn't go into when I was in college the first time.
 I wanted to see what was in there."

 I taught English to high schoolers for a semester.
 Then Sideways came out, and Jack told Miles "You're wasting away - teaching English to f*cking eighth graders, they ought to be reading what you wrote.
 Your books Miles."